HDI’s Top 25 Thought Leaders for 2016 share leadership advice and predictions for the future.

 Two main things have shaped my career.
 First, I worked for an incredibly forward thinking company where I found myself surrounded with the smartest people in the industry.
 Everyone there freely shared anything they knew.
 And I learned a lot.

 The second thing was the global ITSM community, those who literally wrote the books that we all learned from.
 So many of us owe our careers in ITSM to those who shared what they know.

 So, for me, I’m active in the global community because that’s what we do.
 I’m in the position where I do this for a living; I have to make this stuff work and accomplish things in my job.
 I once described myself as one who “makes mistakes all day (in my job), and I write about it at night.”

 What suggestions do you have for tech support professionals interested in getting more involved in the community?

-What trends do you anticipate for customer service strategies over the next few years?
+What trends do you anticipate for IT operations management over the next few years?

 - Leaning out IT value streams (think: better, faster, cheaper).